mattrussi/gitlab-com-runbooks/docs/patroni/patroni-management.md

 Here the link to the [Scale Down Patroni runbook](scale-down-patroni.md).

+## Replacing a cluster node

+The process and steps to diagnose and replace an unhealthy Patroni node are detailed in the [Handling Unhealthy Patroni Replica runbook](unhealthy_patroni_node_handling.md).

 ## Auditing patroni

 Patroni holds a log file under `/var/log/gitlab/patroni/patroni.log` where patroni activity and messages can be found: